garfix/nligems/doc/internals.md

 - a database result ("Yes", "Ada Lovelace")
 - a generated sentence ("She was married to Lord Byron on March 2, 1844")
 - a paraphrase of the question (to verify that it was understood correctly)
+- an initiated question ("Do you want to be able to have access to your money during the term of the investment?")
 - a request for clarification ("Do you mean [a] or [b]?")
 - an admission of inability ("I do not know this person", "I do not understand the word 'vehicle'")

 Interaction with an NLI is not limited to a simple Question/Answer.
 Since language is ambiguous on all levels, it is often necessary for the system to ask the user to clarify his/her intent.
-So the interaction is always a dialog.
+So the interaction is always a sort of dialog.

 ### User Expectations